4-uniform Maker-Breaker and Maker-Maker games are PSPACE-complete: Conclusion

-Another interesting convention of positional games is {\em Avoider-Enforcer}, in which Avoider loses if she fills an edge and Enforcer tries to force her to.
+Another convention of positional games is called {\em Avoider-Enforcer}, in which Avoider loses if she fills an edge while Enforcer aims at forcing her to fill an edge.
 A polynomial-time algorithm is known for hypergraphs of rank 2, and for linear hypergraphs of rank 3 in the case where Avoider plays last \cite{AvoiderEnforcer}, while the problem is {\sf PSPACE}-complete for 6-uniform hypergraphs \cite{NacimValentin}.
 The other cases remain open, and inspiration from the reductions used for the Maker-Breaker convention might be possible, as these two conventions share some important properties from both being {\em weak games} where the two players have complementary goals.
+It is noteworthy that the 6-uniform construction used to show {\sf PSPACE}-hardness for the Avoider-Enforcer convention \cite{NacimValentin} is very similar to the one that was used for the Maker-Breaker convention \cite{RW21}.